Transmission line loudspeaker: Purpose and design overview

 Some proponents of TL loudspeakers consider that using a TL is the theoretical ideal manner in which to load a moving-coil drive unit.
-However, it is also one of the more complex of constructions.
+However, it is also one of the more complex types of constructions.
 The most common and practical implementation is to fit a drive unit to the end of a long duct that is usually open at the far end.
 In practice, the duct is folded inside a conventional shaped cabinet, so that the open end of the duct appears as a vent on the speaker cabinet.
 There are many ways in which the duct can be folded, and the line is often tapered in cross section to avoid parallel internal surfaces that encourage standing waves.
-Some speaker designs also use a spiral or elliptic spiral shaped duct, usually with one speaker element in the front or two speaker elements arranged one on each side of the cabinet.
+Some speaker designs also use a spiral or elliptical spiral-shaped duct, usually with one speaker element in the front or two speaker elements arranged one on each side of the cabinet.
 Depending upon the drive unit, and quantity and various physical properties of absorbent material, the amount of taper will be adjusted during the design process to tune the duct to remove irregularities in its response.
 The internal partitioning provides substantial bracing for the entire structure, reducing cabinet flexing and colouration.
 The inside faces of the duct or line, are treated with an absorbent material to provide the correct termination with frequency to load the drive unit as a TL.
 The enclosure behaves like an infinite baffle, potentially absorbing most or all of the speaker unit's rear energies.
 A theoretically perfect TL would absorb all frequencies entering the line from the rear of the drive unit but remains theoretical, as it would have to be infinitely long.
 The physical constraints of the real world, demand that the length of the line must often be less than 4 meters before the cabinet becomes too large for any practical applications, so not all the rear energy can be absorbed by the line.
-In a realized TL, only the upper bass is TL loaded in the true sense of the term (i.e. fully absorbed); the low bass is allowed to freely radiate from the vent in the cabinet.
-The line therefore effectively works as a low pass filter, another crossover point in fact, achieved acoustically by the line and its absorbent filling.
+In a realized TL, only the upper bass is TL loaded in the true sense of the term (i.e., fully absorbed); the low bass is allowed to freely radiate from the vent in the cabinet.
+The line therefore effectively works as a low-pass filter, another crossover point in fact, achieved acoustically by the line and its absorbent filling.
 Below this “crossover point” the low bass is loaded by the column of air formed by the length of the line.
 The length of the line is specified so as to reverse the phase of the rear output of the drive unit as it exits the vent.
 This acoustic energy combines with the output of the bass unit, extending its response and effectively creating a second driver.